| Title: | Credential Chain for Seamless 'OAuth 2.0' Authentication to 'Azure Services' |

 azr::Credential -> AzureCLICredential

-interactiveLogical indicating whether to check login status and perform login if needed
+auto_loginLogical indicating whether to check login status and perform login if needed

 .process_timeoutTimeout in seconds for Azure CLI command execution